 Recently we have seen many queries after the lollipop update.
 Few of them report battery drain and other points out at the stability of stock firmware.
-It was hard time for OEMs especially for Samsung porting Android Lollipop to their devices.
+It was a hard time for OEMs especially for Samsung porting Android Lollipop to their devices.
 There were many queries by Samsung Galaxy S4 users.
 If you are facing the same problem, let’s see how we can fix the Galaxy S4 bootloop issue.

-Galaxy S4 keep rebooting after Android Lollipop update.
+Galaxy S4 keeps rebooting after the Android Lollipop update.
 There are actually two variations of this problem.
 Some said their phone works fine but there are random reboots while others reported that immediately after the update, the device couldn’t continue booting up because halfway through the process, it will reboot.

 If you have such reboot problems then just simply read on as we troubleshoot your Galaxy S4.